pseusys/SeasideVPN/README.md

 1. VPN packets sending via several "gateway" servers with different IPs, simulating [`UDP tracker`](https://en.wikipedia.org/wiki/UDP_tracker) protocol.

 An encrypted viridian packet arriving to a whirlpool is authenticated by its port destination.
-I.e. alongside with a TCP gRPC contol channel a similar dedicated UDP port is assigned to every viridian and the VPN packets from that viridian should arrive to that port.
+I.e. alongside with a TCP gRPC control channel a similar dedicated UDP port is assigned to every viridian and the VPN packets from that viridian should arrive to that port.

 ## Connection certificate